 Understanding the difference between overeating, binge eating and emotional eating can be useful.
 And the diagnostic criteria for binge eating disorder is useful when conducting research or to help people access treatment or funding for treatment.
 But on a day to day basis, getting bogged down in the criteria is not super helpful when considering people’s individual experiences.

-What I want to really emphasise here, is that whatever it is that you want to call it, if at the heart of it you are experiencing distress with your eating, you deserve to get support.
+What might be more helpful is knowing that whatever it is that you want to call it, if at the heart of it you are experiencing distress with your eating, you deserve to get support.
 You don’t have to have a clinical eating disorder; in fact, seeking support early is really important to prevent things from snowballing into a clinical eating disorder.

 Not sure if there’s something more going on?